 Planning for a water park vacation or snorkeling trip?
 Before you dive into the water with your iPhone X and surface with an unusable device, get this:

 iPhone X is only water-resistant.
 It is not waterproof.
 To take your iPhone X down for underwater photography, you’ll need a hardy waterproof case.

-“Wait, is there’s a difference between Water-resistance and waterproof?
+“Wait, is there a difference between water-resistance and waterproof?
 And do I need to buy a case?”
 Yes and yes.

-This survey taken in 2018 shows just how common it is to water damage a phone.
+This survey taken in 2018 shows just how common it is to water damage an Apple iPhone.
 Since the main cause of damage is drops causing cracked screens, a good case can protect you from most accidental damage to your iPhone X.

 In this article, we look into what the water-resistant feature really means, and why iPhone X is not waterproof as many expect.

 We’ll also talk about common user concerns, ways to protect your iPhone X as well as potential solutions if your device does get wet.

 We already looked at how making the iPhone 8 waterproof set the bar for future iPhones.

 Table of Contents